abasgames/xash-android10-coop/README.md

 3-apktool get it from https://ibotpeaches.github.io/Apktool/install/

-4-in order to install our compiled apk we well need to sign the apk first i well uses an apk-signer from google play
+4-in order to install our compiled apk we well need to sign the apk first i well uses apk-signer from google play

 you can found alot of tools to sign your apk in internet